-The Greenville Health System (GHS) Board of Trustees is a volunteer board.
+The Greenville Health System (Prisma Health) Board of Trustees is a volunteer board.
 It is made up of 12 members representing Greenville County, as well as two seats that are outside of the county.

 William M. Webster IV is the current Chair of the Board of Trustees.
 From Spartanburg, he is the co-founder and Chairman of the Board for Advance America, Cash Advance Centers, Inc., and previously served in the White House.